greg0rygreg/cdraw/utils/ITC/README.md

 # ITC (Image To Cdraw canvas)
-this program was made to transform any type of image into a Cdraw canvas of any size (if your RAM supports it)
+this program was made to transform any type of image into a Cdraw canvas of any size (if your RAM can handle it)

 ## how to use
 there are 4 variables in the program's code: